adacalypse/modern-times-ADA/index.md

 {% include_relative figs/nb_movies_per_year.html %}

 Ever since, the development of cinema is characterized by technological breakthroughs, for the worst and for the best.
-To examine how this technological evolution shaped the movie industry, we used the CMU Movie Corpus dataset[B], which contains 42,306 plot summaries and corresponding metadata extracted from Freebase.
+To examine how this technological evolution shaped the movie industry, we used the CMU Movie Corpus dataset[8], which contains 42,306 plot summaries and corresponding metadata extracted from Freebase.
 We believe that we should observe a two-fold impact of technology on our dataset: one is on the technology used to produce the movies in itself, thus impacting actor careers and film genres; the other is technology itself as a narrative theme appearing in plot summaries.
 We seek to measure, through a statistical and data-centered lens, this cultural evolution.

 # I - How Technology Shaped The Movie Industry